How to Merchandise Your Store for the Holidays

 merchandise your store

 The holiday shopping season officially kicks off this weekend, and small retailers nationwide are getting ready.
 When you’re a brick-and-mortar shop, one key to success is making your store visually appealing so it stands out from the others nearby.
+There’s still time to make some last-minute merchandising changes that will attract passersby.
+Here are some merchandise store tips for the holidays.

-Merchandise Your Store for the Holidays
+Merchandise Your Store Tips: Holidays

 From the Outside In